Acquisition and Contracting Basics in the NISP IS123.16

 Target Audience: DSS Industrial Security Representatives (IS Reps), DSS Industrial Security Systems Professionals (ISSPs), DSS Counterintelligence (CI) Personnel, DSS Industrial Security Headquarters Personnel and other DoD Security Specialists with Industrial Security responsibilities.

 - Attendance Requirement: N/A

-- Exam Requirements: Passing score of 75% on exam (IS123.06) at the end of the course in order to print a certificate of successful completion.
+- Exam Requirements: A passing score of 75% on exam allows students to print a certificate of successful completion.

 - ACE Credit Recommendation: (What's this?)
 In association with IS050.CU